OpenAssetIO/OpenAssetIO/doc/BUILDING.md

 This will automatically build and install the Python extension module into your python environment, along with the Python sources.
 After this, you should be able to simply `import openassetio` from your python shell.

-> **Note**
->
-> `pip install src/openassetio-python` is not a substantially different
-> operation to calling CMake directly as described above (and as such,
-> all the same dependency requirements apply).
->
-> However, be aware that once the C++
-> library is built, it is statically, rather than dynamically, linked
-> into the python libraries, and is not usable as a standalone
-> OpenAssetIO C++ library.
->
-> This means that this method of building is only appropriate for the
-> exclusively python focused developer.
-Anyone wishing to write
-> non-python hosts or managers should build via the CMake method
-> described above.

 ### Sandboxed builds